 Biodynamic farmers comply with the organic standard and additional requirements, especially practices that further improve the soil.
 Biodynamics is organic plus additional practices.
 As well as complying with all organic requirements, farmers use various methods, including biological activator preparations, to revitalise the soil and plants.
 BDRI is widely regarded as the premier certifying body for biodynamic farmers.
 A Demeter-certified farm follows the National Standard for organics and biodynamics and the Demeter biodynamic standards.

 Because it's better for you and the environment, authorities regulate conventional food production to a certain level, including stipulating maximum residue levels (MRLs) in food.
 Organics and biodynamics take this assurance to a higher level.

-Enhancing soil life is also necessary to protect the soil from erosion and to increase the humus content.
-The result will be a fine, crumbly structure containing the necessary organic colloids.
-This leads to the production of high-quality crops, which in turn means better feed for livestock and better food for human beings.
+Biodynamics also focuses on soil development.
+Enhancing soil life increases the carbon and humus content.
+This produces a fine, dark, crumbly structure containing the necessary organic colloids.
+This leads to producing high-quality crops and better feed for livestock and people.

 It provides assures quality and prevents fraud.
 If anyone claims to be organic or biodynamic but is not certified, it’s very unlikely that they are actually what they say.
 They probably wouldn’t pass an organic or biodynamic inspection.
 This also applies to those using terms such as “beyond organics” and “using organic principles”.